 Now you just need to wait while iCloud does its stuff.

 Now you have backed everything up, and shut off your iCloud connections, you are ready to wipe the Mac.

 - To enter Recovery Mode, click the Apple logo at the top left of the screen and select Restart.

-- Imediately hold down the Command and R keys until you see an Apple logo or spinning globe.
+- Immediately hold down the Command and R keys until you see an Apple logo or spinning globe.
 (You may be better off using a different key combination depending on the age of your Mac, and which macOS you want installed or was installed on the Mac when you bought it - we have a complete guide to starting a Mac in Recovery Mode here).
 For example, Apple recommends that "if you're selling or giving away a Mac that is using OS X El Capitan or earlier, use Option-Command-R to make sure that the installation isn't associated with your Apple ID".
-Read about the three different key combinations you can use to enter Recovery Mode, and the differences between them, here.

 - Expect it to take a while for the Mac to start up in this mode.

 - You may see a screen asking you to choose a language.

 - The next screen you'll see is the Recovery Mode Utilities window.
 In macOS Sierra and later it looks something like this: